-The line reminds me of something slightly baroque that Sonny Stitt might play over a minor progression.
+The line reminds me of something slightly baroque that Bach or Sonny Stitt might play over a minor progression.

-The intro melody basically alternates between a minor triad and a diminished 7th chord (or the V7b9 seventh chord) and so is fairly easy to hear and grasp theoretically.
+The intro melody basically alternates between a minor triad and a diminished 7th chord a half step below (or the V7b9 seventh chord) and so is fairly easy to hear and grasp theoretically.

-After becoming comfortable with this Diz intro it’s fun to improvise between the triad and the diminished or b9 7th chord freely.
-Also, adding the natural 6th to the minor triad, adds an interesting color.
+After becoming comfortable with this Dizzy intro it’s fun to improvise between the triad and the diminished or b9 7th chord freely.
+Also, adding the natural 6th to the minor triad or the 11th, adds an interesting colors.